sastraxi/scxlcbo/README.md

 * Spark has no surprises so far.
 It's good at what it does.
 * Similarly, Unirest is perfect for a simple API client.
 * Freemarker (the templating engine used) needs to be updated for Java 8.
-In particular, it does not have the support for the Java 8 date primitive (OffsetDateTime) that I wanted to use.
-As a result, I'm converting to the deprecated DateTime type before passing datetimes to the view. local time zone so that Freemarker
+In particular, it does not have the support for the Java 8 date primitives (Zoned/OffsetDateTime) that I wanted to use.
+As a result, I have to pass in a date/time formatter and bypass the template engine's date/time support.
 * RethinkDB does not have a very Java-like API at all; its design means we can't have statically-defined types and relies on the user to know the return type of each API call.
 These types aren't stated anywhere in the API, except perhaps implicitly.

 Ultimately, I think Spark has a lot of advantages over something like Spring for a small app like this (built-in web server; no XML configuration).
 Unirest seems like the consummate simple HTTP library.
 I don't think I'd use RethinkDB or Freemarker again.

+If I were to spend more time on this project, I would:

+* add a star rating system to the selection history, to help the user *